-Her work has won the Arts & Letters prize, been cited as distinguished in The Best American Short Stories, and appeared in numerous literary magazines, including The Kenyon Review, The Antioch Review, and Narrative.
-Her first book, a short story collection called I Knew You’d Be Lovely (Broadway, 2011), has been praised by Leslie Odom Jr. and was chosen as a Barnes & Noble ‘Discover Great New Writers’ pick.
+Her work has won the Arts & Letters prize, been cited as distinguished in The Best American Short Stories, and appeared in numerous literary magazines, including The Antioch Review, The Kenyon Review, Litro Magazine, Narrative, and The Sun.
+Her first book, a short story collection, I Knew You’d Be Lovely (Broadway, 2011), was chosen as a Barnes & Noble ‘Discover Great New Writers’ pick.
 Her memoir, You’ve Been So Lucky Already (Little A, 2018), was reviewed by The New York Times and is now available.

 A three-time MOTH StorySLAM champion, Black lives with her miniature dachshund in LA County, California.